manorrock/korat/README.md

 # Manorrock Korat

-This project delivers a Java based DNS server.
+This project delivers a DNS server.

 ## Deploy the server using Docker